Appendix to the assessing fitness to drive guide for medical professionals.

 - When the new medication is felt to be less efficacious than the previous medication, the 6 months off driving period is recommended.
 This time period would start from the end of the change over period.

-Doctors may wish to advise patients that the likely total period of time they will be required by the DVLA not to drive will be influenced by, among other things:
+Doctors may wish to advise patients that the likely total period of time they will be required by DVLA not to drive will be extended if there is a previous history of unprovoked seizure or evidence of pre-existing cerebral pathology (e.g. longstanding cerebral lesion, epileptic activity on EEG or evidence of fixed neurological deficit), that increases the risk of further seizures.

 - eclamptic seizures